Tsuneari Fukuda: Institute for Dramatic Arts

 In 1965, Fukuda organised Kumo's production of Romeo and Juliet.
 In a first for Japanese Shakespeare, Fukuda invited former Old Vic director Michael Benthall to Japan to direct the production.
 Benthall directed the play without understanding Japanese, something that would later become common in Japanese theatre.
 In the same year, Kumo's sister troupe, the Keyaki Theatre Company was founded.
+Whereas Kumo focused primarily on literary plays, Keyaki performed popular, entertainment-focused works.
 Its first production was Fukuda's The Billionairess (億萬長者夫人, Okuman chōja fujin), an adaptation of George Bernard Shaw's The Millionairess.
 Fukuda also wrote two plays for the Shiki Theatre Company: a 1968 satire of the Kin Kirō incident, Wakatte tamaru ka!, and the 1970 comedy The Fuhrer is Still Alive! (総統いまだ死せず, Sōtō imada shisezu).
-The latter was translated into English by J. Thomas Rimer and performed by the Milwaukee Repertory Theatre in 1983.
+The latter play was lauded with the Grand Prize for Japanese Literature, and was subsequently translated into English by J. Thomas Rimer for performance by the Milwaukee Repertory Theatre in 1983.
 Fukuda was a founding member of the conservative intellectual group Japan Cultural Congress, established in June 1968.
 He contributed to Shokun!, a magazine published by Bungeishunjū that launched with the Congress's support in 1969.
 From April 1969, Fukuda began teaching at Kyoto Sangyo University.

 Kumo broke up due to creative differences in 1975.
 Fukuda merged the rump Kumo with Keyaki to form Subaru, a new troupe under the Institute for Dramatic Arts banner.
 Its first production was Albert Camus' Caligula in 1976.
 Fukuda was a close friend of South Korean president Park Chung Hee, and perhaps because of this, Subaru was invited to Seoul to perform Terence Rattigan's The Deep Blue Sea in 1979.
 On 26 October, the night before the performance, Park was assassinated.
 Fukuda, who was in Seoul for the performance, wept alone in his hotel room, and later wrote a eulogy of Park that was published in Bungei Shunjū in January 1980.